Sprawl II (Mountains Beyond Mountains): Release

 A remix of "Sprawl II" by the Belgian electronic band Soulwax was previewed on BBC Radio 1 on March 20, 2012.
 Later that year, the song was released as a 12-inch single on April 21 as part of Record Store Day 2012.
 A remixed version of the song appears as the A-side, with a remixed version of another track from The Suburbs, "Ready to Start", as the B-side.
 Both remixes were done by Canadian music producer Damian Taylor.

 Critical reception

 Pitchfork awarded "Sprawl II" the designation of Best New Track, with critic Larry Fitzmaurice calling the disco production "a glorious change-up for the band and its fans".
-In a retrospective analysis, Jim Beviglia of American Songwriter called the song a "rousing anthem" and one of The Suburb's "finest moments".
+In a retrospective analysis, Jim Beviglia of American Songwriter called the song a "rousing anthem" and one of The Suburbs "finest moments".
 In best songs of the decade rankings, "Sprawl II" was ranked number 74 by Uproxx, number 50 by Pitchfork, and number 20 by NME.